gelsonm/gelsonm/README.md

 ## I'm a passionate AI enthusiast.

-- 🌱 I’m currently learning how to use AI on cloud
+- 🌱 I’m currently learning how to build end to end AI projects
-- 👯 I’m looking for an opportunity to work in a dynamic team
+- 👯 I’m looking for an opportunity to work in a fast paced team
-- 🥅 2023 Goals: Contribute more to open source
+- 🥅 2024 Goals: Contribute more to open source
 - ⚡ Fun fact: I love competetive coding, drawing and making 3D Digital Art
 - 📫 How to reach me: gelsonvamp@gmail.com
 <!--